capturr/scraper/readme.md

 It goal is to extract the title of every `article` element having the product class.

-Since we've iterating across items via a `$foreach`, the `> h3` will be executed inside every `article.product` element.
+Since we've iterated across items via a `$foreach`, the `> h3` selector will be executed inside every `article.product` element.

-In other words, the `name` data will match every `h3` that is a direct child to every `article.product` element.
+In other words, the `name` data will match every `h3` element that is a direct child of every `article.product` element.

 ## Response

-For each request you send, a `TScrapeResult` will be returned, containing the informations you've requested in the options.
+For each request you send, a `TScrapeResult` object will be returned, containing the informations you've requested in the options.

 ```typescript
 type TScrapeResult<TData extends any = any> = {